evocn/lambda/content/rules.md

 A hero who is stabilized does not return to battle, and regains consciousness after an hour.

 ## Injury
-If stabilized, a hero returns to 1 HP, but must roll on the injury table.
+If stabilized, a hero returns to 1 Health, but must roll on the injury table.
 Additionally, all injuries come with some mental or physical mark for a hero to carry with them the rest of their days.

 | (d4)| Effect |